-Combine all ingredients in a medium pot over medium heat and bring to the boil.
+Combine all ingredients in a saucepan over medium heat and bring to the boil.

 Stir occasionally until the sugar is dissolved.